Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 But of course!
 We forgot to define `draw-boids`.
 The program doesn't crash, however, and we'll soon be able to recover from this setback.

 Here's an implementation of `draw-boids`.
 We don't need to get into the weeds of how it works.
-For each boid, it does some unwieldy vector math to figure out which direction it's facing and draws a triangle pointing in that direction.
+For each boid, it does some unwieldy vector math to figure out which direction the boid is facing and draws a triangle pointing in that direction.

 	:::lisp
 	(defun draw-boids (boids)